yashmittal0507/image-slider/README.md

+The Live Demo of the application can be found here:"https://image-slider-eaffb.firebaseapp.com/"

 To run the Project follow the below steps:
 1.Go to the Project Directory and type npm install command in the terminal 2.After the Dependencies have been installed type 'npm-start' in the terminal